FST777/FreeBSD-OCI-images/README.md

 Jails with modern container tooling.

 ## What is this?
-OCI containers on FreeBSD are a new and novel way to combine the time-tested power of FreeBSD Jails with the simplicity and ubiquity of OCI-compatible tooling (familiar from Linux platforms like Podman, Docker and Kubernetes).
+OCI containers on FreeBSD are a novel way to combine the time-tested power of FreeBSD Jails with the simplicity and ubiquity of OCI-compatible tooling (familiar from Linux platforms like Podman, Docker and Kubernetes).
 They are usable with containerd (via runj) as well as podman/buildah (via ocijail), all of which are available via FreeBSD packages or ports.

 Although FreeBSD's excellent Linux compatibility layer allows the use of Linux-based containers, there is now an opportunity to package FreeBSD native software as OCI containers.
-Currently however, there is a dearth of images to get people started --- this repository seeks to fill that gap.
+Currently, however, there is a dearth of images to get people started — this repository seeks to fill that gap.

 FreeBSD's pkg repository provides the included software.
 Images are built with GitHub Actions and tagged with their minor and patch versions where applicable